xlwings/xlwings/DEVELOPER_GUIDE.md

 If you ever need to change the C++ source, then download Visual Studio Community 2015 to open and compile the project there.

+## Tests

+Run `nosetests` from the `xlwings` dir, see also `runtests.py`, but this is also outdated and might be replaced by something like `tox` again now that numpy/pandas are available as wheels via pypi.
+The tests are currently very slow.
+They were OK with older versions of Excel but they have to be rewritten to run reasonably fast (i.e. not always open/close the whole workbook).
+Also, the tests are standard unittests, so `nose` is not really required to run them.